Learn more about our practice and what motivates us to provide you with the best possible treatment.

 Our Treatment Process

 At Bothell Psychiatric Associates, we diagnose and manage a wide variety of psychiatric conditions.
 Our practice focuses on medication management, and our diagnostic evaluation consists of three one-hour appointments, preferably within a week or two of one another.
 Our evaluation and treatment are evidence-based and guided by the most up-to-date diagnostic criteria and treatment protocols.
 If a medication is started or continued at the end of the evaluation, we will recommend follow-up care to monitor for efficacy and side effects.

-To offer the highest quality, evidence-based, outpatient care for individuals with mental illness and their families in a caring and supportive environment
+To offer the highest quality, evidence-based, outpatient care for individuals with mental illness and their families in a caring and supportive environment.

-The staff at Bothell Psychiatric Associates—Patrick, Peggy, and Colette—are happy to help you learn about our practice, schedule your appointments, and communicate with our providers.
+The staff at Bothell Psychiatric Associates—Patrick, Peggy, Colette, and Leona—are happy to help you learn about our practice, schedule your appointments, and communicate with our providers.
 You are important to us, and we will work diligently to answer your communications as quickly as we can.
 We look forward to speaking with you.